Ryan Oishi

 The fortress was now complete.

-The bastard had used Kahiolo’s opening.
+That bastard, my friend, had used Kahiolo’s opening.

-I resented my friend’s knack
+I resented his knack

 for sanctimonious answers.